EhabAshraf32/EhabAshraf32/README.md

 <h3 align="center">I'm Machine Learning Engineer | Flutter Developer</h3>
 <p align="left"> <img src="https://komarev.com/ghpvc/?username=ehabashraf32&label=Profile%20views&color=0e75b6&style=flat" alt="ehabashraf32" /> </p>
 <h1 align="left">🎯 About Me</h1>
  HI!
-My name is Ehab i'm a machine learning engineer with a strong passion for AI and a focus on combining machine learning with NLP (Natural Language Processing), CNN (Convolutional Neural Networks), and deep learning models.
+My name is Ehab i'm a machine learning engineer Additional to Flutter developer with a strong passion for AI and a focus on combining machine learning with NLP (Natural Language Processing), CNN (Convolutional Neural Networks), and deep learning models.
 You have studied AI at Benha University, which has provided you with a solid foundation in the field.

 Your expertise lies in applying transfer learning techniques to your projects.
 Transfer learning allows you to leverage pre-trained models and adapt them to new tasks, saving time and resources.
 This skill showcases your ability to efficiently develop machine-learning solutions by utilizing existing knowledge and models.